Skip to main contentIBM ST4SD

 • ResourceExhausted

 • Task hit the wall time.
-This can involves it gettting SIGXCPU and hence exiting with return-code 128+SIGXCPU (often 152).
-However it can be deduced without return-code from some backends
+This can involve it gettting SIGXCPU and hence exiting with return-code 128+SIGXCPU (often 152).
+However, it can be deduced without return-code from some backends

 • Default wall time is 1 hour